AnubisLMS/Anubis/.github/CONTRIBUTING.md

 If you are reporting a bug or some other issue then please provide steps to reproduce.
 If you are developing, then providing your environment will be quite helpful (Operating System, debug environment, etc.).
 Screenshots are very helpful!

-Please make sure your issue title starts with a all caps descriptive suffix from above.
+Please make sure your issue title starts with an all caps descriptive suffix from above.

 ## Pull Requests